Mohammed-Nasr-Aldin/ITI-Analog-Design/README.md

 ## <a id="acknowledgments"></a>🙏 Acknowledgments

-Thank you to **ITI** for the training program, and to **Dr. Hesham Omran** for supervising the mini projects and for the gm/ID design methodology and the papers that shaped them.
+Thank you to **ITI** for the training program, and to **Dr. Hesham Omran** for supervising the training and for the gm/ID design methodology and the papers that shaped the mini projects.

 ---